Awadheshks/APIGatewaywithCognito/README.md

 ### Step21:
-Now lets view Hosted UI,change response_type=’code’ to ‘token’ in URL and extract id_token and access_token from URL id_token=<xxxxxxxxxxxxxxxxxxxxxxxxxx…..>
+Now lets click 'view Hosted UI' and open it in any browser.Before filling the credentials,change response_type=’code’ to ‘token’ in URL and extract id_token and access_token from URL id_token=<xxxxxxxxxxxxxxxxxxxxxxxxxx…..>
 access_token=<xxxxxxxxxxxxxxxxxxxxxxxxxx…..>